 A great number of students have benefited from the Senior Service, and the relationships that are formed with its members often become enduring friendships across generations and cultures.
 The Senior Service is a crucial reason why international students come to feel at home here in Offenburg.

-"Being the friends, philosophers and guides for the international students, members of the Senior Service are like another wonderful jewel in the crown of the Hochschule Offenburg."
+The members of the senior service are like another wonderful jewel in the crown of the Hochschule Offenburg.

 [ More ]

 They are friends, philosophers and guides for the international students.